-Psychological stress has also showned a powerful effect to reduce levels of GABA in important areas of the brain for anxiety:
+Psychological stress has also displayed a powerful effect to reduce levels of GABA in important areas of the brain for anxiety:

 Prefrontal GABA decreased by approximately 18% in the threat-of-shock condition relative to the safe condition.

-This may be partially be due to inflammatory response in the body on the levels of GABA.
+This may partially be due to the inflammatory response in the body on the levels of GABA.

 GABA has been shown to calm immune response, and equally, inflammation can reduce GABA levels.

-Cytokines and glial cells are main weapons in our inflammatory response:
+Cytokines and glial cells are the main weapons in our inflammatory response: